drkameleon/complete-hsk-vocabulary/README.md

                        "classifiers"    : [ "个" ] } ] }
 ```

+> [!TIP]
+> The exact same data exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the abbreviations you'll find in the table below used instead of the full field names (e.g `w` for `word`, etc).

 #### Schema

 - **simplified:** (→ *s*) corresponds to the main word/entry in Simplified Chinese characters (简化字)